LGBT Travel Tips

 My biggest tip though, is that little Spanish goes a long way.
 So get some basics under your belt!
 Although English is being learnt by younger generations the vast majority of people don’t speak it.
 However, through a mix of basic Spanish, Google translate, hand signals and laughter you will always figure it out.
 That’s half the adventure and it makes for a great story.
 So, how does your gay travel story start?

 To keep up with Zac on his travels, be sure to follow him on Instagram!

 My biggest passion is travelling the world.
 I‘m proud to say that over the last 27 years I have had the chance to visit over 40 countries on 6 continents.
 As an LGBT traveller all I can say is – this world is open to each and every one of us but in some places like Jordan, Iran etc. we have to be careful.

 I used to live in Cape Town, South Africa which is my favourite place on earth and I had an incredible time there.
-For gay travel this country is just the place to be and it offers you everything you need/want and more!
+For gay travel, this country is just the place to be and it offers you everything you need/want and more!
 One of my favourite places, which also happens to be one of the most popular places is Camps Bay.
 The beach-front of Camps Bay is a long stretch of white, palm tree-lined sand.
-Cape Town also boast a Gay friendly Mosque called the People’s Mosque in a area called Boo-Kaap where I used to live.
+Cape Town is extremely gay-friendly.
+The city boasts a Gay-friendly Mosque called the People’s Mosque in an area called Boo-Kaap where I used to live.
 Another hotspot is a very famous club named CREW close to the Greenpoint Stadium.